Get in touch with an expert at 800-880-4479

 Reusable Bed Pads: Built for Comfort, Savings, and Daily Use

-Reusable absorbent pads are a great option for regular home care.
+When comparing disposable vs reusable incontinence products, reusable absorbent pads are often a great option for regular home care.
 The Pelegon reusable bed pads, for example, are:

 • Soft and comfortable: The top layer feels gentle against the skin.